Swethamr402/awsadvent/stscreds.md

 ## Disregard IAM users, acquire STS keys

 One of the best, most compelling features of AWS is all of the tools and APIs available for automation of your infrastructure.
 Engineers and administrators can take an empty account and have it ready to run scalable production workloads in mere minutes thanks to these tools.
-This automation is where the power of Cloud technologies really lives.

 But there's a dark side as well.
 Everyone has seen the stories of [the bots continuously scouring GitHub for IAM access keys](http://www.programmableweb.com/news/why-exposed-api-keys-and-sensitive-data-are-growing-cause-concern/analysis/2015/01/05), leading to stolen data, public embarrassment, and [thousands of dollars in bills](https://wptavern.com/ryan-hellyers-aws-nightmare-leaked-access-keys-result-in-a-6000-bill-overnight).
 AWS themselves offer advice on [dealing with exposed keys](https://aws.amazon.com/blogs/security/what-to-do-if-you-inadvertently-expose-an-aws-access-key/).